andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ## Application Architecture

 The application is built as a kappa architecture composed of a data ingestion layer, a stream processing system and a serving layer.
+First the web app acts as a data producer which sends tweets and application events to the Kafka broker.
+The spark app consumes the tweets and events, aggregates them, predicts the sentiment of the tweets in the current batch, and saves the result to MariaDB.
+To prevent data from being pulled from the database every time, memcached is used to store query results in-memory.

 ![application architecture diagram](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/application_kappa_architecture.png)